How to Ask for Money Politely - Tips & Tricks

 Step 1 — Define the ask

 State the exact amount, purpose, and deadline.
 Clarify if it’s a loan or a gift.
 If you’re going to borrow money, provide a clear repayment schedule.
-Being direct reduces awkwardness and helps the person make a positive decision.
+Being direct reduces awkwardness and makes it easier for people to say yes.

 Step 2 — Match person and channel